Pontiac, IL (PON)

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-Time Magazine recently recognized Pontiac as one of the best small towns in the United States.
+Time Magazine has recognized Pontiac, located along the Vermilion River, as one of the best small towns in the United States.
 The city’s dynamic downtown area offers brick streets, swinging bridges, beautiful parks, and historic buildings such as the Livingston County Courthouse, which is listed in the National Register of Historic Places.
 The aesthetically pleasing courthouse was built in 1874 in the Second Empire style.
 A central clock tower stands 70 feet tall, and each of the four corners also features a dramatic tower.

 Pontiac was named in honor of the famed Ottawa chief who led a rebellion against the British in 1763.
 The city was platted in 1837 and quickly became a center of economic growth.
 A saw mill was opened the following year, followed by a grain mill in 1851.
-It became a hub for economic activity because of its location along the Chicago and Alton Railroad line that connected Chicago, Springfield, and St. Louis in the 1870s.
+The city’s businesses were further strengthened in the 1870s due to its location along the C&A railroad that connected Chicago, Springfield and St. Louis.
+The historic C&A depot was built between 1913 and 1915 and has been renovated to accommodate commercial uses.

 Pontiac boasts several restored historic houses such as the Jones House and the Catherine V. Yost Museum and Arts Center.
 The Jones House, a Gothic Revival home built in the late 1850s, is the oldest brick home in Pontiac and one of the few remaining pre-Civil War buildings.
 Tours are available to the public.
 The Yost Museum, a Queen Anne style home built in 1898, is a local center for performing arts as well as a living museum.
 Catherine Yost, daughter of Z. F. Yost, the attorney for whom the home was built, studied at the Art Institute of Chicago and her paintings now line the walls of the historic home.
 The lush vegetation surrounding the property provides a haven for visiting songbirds.